scassandra/scassandra-server/docs/java/overview.md

 So far we have tested Scassandra with the following drivers:

-* Datastax Java Driver 2
+* DataStax Java Driver 2
-* Datastax Java Driver 2.1
+* DataStax Java Driver 2.1
-* Datastax Java Driver 3.0
+* DataStax Java Driver 3.0
+* DataStax Java Driver 3.1

 Support may be added in the future for:

 * Astyanax

-***Why does the driver matter?***  Because Scassandra is pretending to be Cassandra and the driver what we need to fool!
+***Why does the driver matter?***  Because Scassandra is pretending to be Cassandra and the driver is what we need to fool!
 Each driver does different queries on start up and expects slightly different responses.
 Fortunately the Datstax Java Drivers don't require anything to be in the system keyspace, if there is nothing there it just carries on.

-However the Python Datastax Driver blows up if no rows come back from its query on system.local.
+However other drivers may not be able to connect as they depend on responses to queries on the `system` and `system_schema` tables to have certain payloads and column metadata present.
+In future releases, Scassandra will try to handle these queries so drivers may connect gracefully.

 ### Getting started

-The Scassandra Java Client is in Maven central.
+The Scassandra Java Client is available in Maven central.
 See [the GitHub Releases page](https://github.com/scassandra/scassandra-server/releases) for the latest version number.

 You can add it as a dependency: